Digital Equipment Corp. was founded by Ken Olsen and Harlan

 VR201 monitor in excellent condition from Tim Down, thanks!i DECmate III complete from Kevan Heydon - cheers mate!

-Professional 380 with floppies, not sure what it's running
+Professional 350 with floppies and a ton of docs, not sure what it's running

 Professional VAX CONSOLE running TSX-11, sadly I don't have the VAX8550 it plugged into ;)